 In the last article of this series, joining and repetitive actions were discussed, with ways to better interact with and communicate with your child.
 Joining is a major step in treating Autism, as children need to know they can trust others, especially parents.
-Due to overstimulation, interactions are complicated, causing attention problems and even pain.
+Due to overstimulation, interactions become complicated, leading to attention problems and even pain.
 A proper environment needs to be created to best join and interact with your child.
 Creating an environment that is not overstimulating may be difficult, as what we consider overstimulating will be different for someone with Autism.

 Overstimulation

 The best analogy would be of nails on a chalkboard.
 Most of us would find this noise highly annoying, possibly even painful.
 Imagine sitting in a classroom with this sound repeating over and over.
 Over time, we would become upset and try not to focus on this noise.
-Imagine if we must do a task with this noise in the background.
+Imagine if we had to do a task with this noise in the background.
 Would we do better or worse with this sound?
-Most of us would do worse as it would be difficult to block it out.
+Most of us would do worse, as it would be difficult to block it out.
 This is similar to what Autistic children experience.
 We often ask them to do tasks while they are overstimulated, causing stress and anxiety.
 Add in someone who is non-verbal or has difficulty speaking, and a tantrum can occur.

 The Importance of the Environment